SimonStJG/flake8-jira-todo-checker/README.md

     ...
 ```

-But this would raise the new flake8 error `JIR001`:
+However this would raise the new flake8 error `JIR001`:

 ```
 def hacky_function():